 ELL Teacher (1)- Includes one ELL teacher.

-Exceptional Children Teachers (1)- Run and manage EC program.
-Instructional Assistants (2)-These positions are designed to support core content teachers.
+Exceptional Children Teachers (1) - Run and manage EC program.

+Specialists (2)-These positions are designed to support core content teachers and provide instruction in Art and Spanish.

 The school will contract bus drivers, custodians, lunch services, and various other support staff as denoted in the budget.